dradis/dradis-ce/README.md

 Dradis Framework Community Edition is released under [GNU General Public License version 2.0](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html)

 Dradis Framework Professional Edition is released under a commercial license.

+## We're hiring

+If you love open source, Ruby on Rails and would like to have a lot of freedom and autonomy in your work, maybe you should consider [joining our team](http://securityroots.com/careers.html) to make Dradis even better.